cbcommunity/cb-administration-scripts/backup_restore/README.md

     -mk, --master-key   Optional.
 Ssh key that can be used to connect to the master -ma, --master-all   Optional.
 Backup master and all slaves.
 Ingnored if remote server is in standalone or slave mode
 ```

+All backups are created under BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME
+Where
+⋅⋅⋅ BASE_FOLDER can be provided as command line argument.
+Otherwise it set to a current directory of the script
+⋅⋅⋅ HOSTNAME is an IP address or a hostname

 ###Examples: